nf2337/Mapping-Global-Foodscapes/tutorial1.md

 First, you will need to download QGIS.
 The tutorials are written in version 3.20.2, so please make sure you are working with at least 3.2.
 You can download QGIS [here](https://qgis.org/en/site/forusers/download.html).

 GIS projects and files can be confusing, as you will soon learn!
-Please set up a tutorials folder on your desktop with a subfolder for each tutorial, and keen your files well-ordered and clean!
+Please set up a GIS folder on your desktop with a subfolder for each tutorial, and keen your files well-ordered and clean!

 ### The QGIS Interface: